© Aaron Amat/Shutterstock.com

 Safeguard your home

-The financial consequences can be severe, as thieves can "churn and burn" through the child's credit history quickly, says Winston.
-"Whereas an adult with existing credit accounts might be flagged by an avalanche of new accounts, a thief can abuse a child's pristine credit report for five to 15 days before new accounts start registering and credit limits are flagged."
+The financial consequences can be severe, as thieves can "churn and burn" through the child's credit history quickly, he says.
+"Whereas an adult with existing credit accounts might be flagged by an avalanche of new accounts, a thief can abuse a child's pristine credit report for 5 to 15 days before new accounts start registering and credit limits are flagged."